How do I know if I’m being blown off?

 Response Time in the Past

 If a person generally responds right away and you’ve not heard from them, do a follow-up in a day or two.
 Send a simple follow-up asking if everything is okay.
-Let them know that you are just concerned about not hearing from them and are checking to see if they received your email.
+Let them know you are concerned about not hearing from them and are checking to see if they received your email.

 Still haven’t heard back?
 Again, the relationship with the person you are emailing would dictate the level of concern and your next move.
-For example, if it’s your Mom and you know she would have been online by now — pick up the phone and see if she’s okay.
+For example, if it’s your Mom and you know she would have been online by now, pick up the phone and see if she’s okay.

 Are you the slow responder?

 However, in our narcissistic culture, many times, both sides are only thinking of themselves.
-First, the Sender wants a response — now, the Recipient is doing what they wish to, not responding to emails as fast as others would like.
+First, the Sender wants a response—now, the Recipient is doing what they wish to, not responding to emails as fast as others would like.

 Set Expectations

 If you find contacts are impatient with your response time, let them know you aren’t online as much as they are.
 Set expectations.
-Share that you are not intentionally ignoring them or “blowing them off” and that you do your best to respond when you can.
+Share that you are not intentionally ignoring them or “blowing them off” and do your best to respond when you can.